 The principal jurisdictions for which the Company files income tax returns are U.S. Federal and the various city, state, and international locations where the Company has operations.
-The U.S. Federal tax years for the periods ended September 30, 2011 and forward remain subject to income tax examination.
-In the second quarter of 2014, the Internal Revenue Service completed their examination of the Company's U.S. Federal income tax return for the period ended September 30, 2011; no adjustments were proposed.
-Various state tax years for the periods ended September 30, 2010 and forward remain subject to income tax examinations.
+The U.S. Federal tax years for the periods ended September 30, 2012 and forward remain subject to income tax examination.
+Various state tax years for the periods ended September 30, 2011 and forward remain subject to income tax examinations.
 The Company is subject to income tax in many jurisdictions outside the United States, none of which is individually material to the Company's financial position, statements of cash flows, or results of operations.